 File your articles here.
 The first step is to create an online account.
 After registering and validating, you may proceed to complete the required forms.
 The whole process takes approximately 25 minutes.

 Pay your $50 filing fee.
 The Secretary will usually accept your company within 48-72 hours of receiving the paperwork.

 Congratulations, the Secretary now has your filing!
 While the filing is done online, it is not processed immediately.
 The Secretary takes 48-72 hours to review the documents before returning them.
 You will receive a notification the documents are ready on the Secretary's site.
 You may use your online document center to store the articles the Secretary provides back.
 What you receive back on the website are your originals.
 You may now transact business.

 Each state targets a different audience.
-Which is best is ultimately your choice, though in most cases the simplicity and cost savings of New Mexico win out in the end.
+Which is best is depends upon your goals, though in our experience the simplicity and cost savings of New Mexico win out in the end.
 Learn more about choosing between incorporating in New Mexico, Nevada, Wyoming and Delaware here.